lcdb/genomics-workshop-2018/04_genomics-tools.rst

     chr1    800     901

 Intersection is very common.
 However, note the number of regions we get back in the result.

-What do you think is happening here?:
+:Question: Why do you think there are two regions returned near the 200 bp mark?:

 .. image:: extras/bedtools/images/bedtools_intersect_-a_x.bed_-b_y.bed.png